 DeafNET facilitates training workshops in Africa in partnership with the National Associations of the Deaf and other network partners.

-DeafNET’s Leadership and Management Programme also called “the equip to serve and lead program” is designed to develop potential Deaf leaders through guidance, training and inspiration.
+DeafNET’s Social Competence in Leadership also called “equip to serve and lead” is designed to develop potential Deaf leaders through guidance, training, and inspiration.

 The Social Competence Programme is based on the social competency model that aims to reinforce competent behaviour and reduce incompetent behaviour, acquire skills in order to gain and maintain balance between skills (social and personal) and tasks (developmental and communal), build a personal support network to cope with life events, social and disability-related stress, maintain a sense of well-being, and strengthen resilience.